AbdulTaufeeq01/multiclass_iris/README.md

 # multiclass_iris
-creating a multi classification to resolve the iris dataset
+creating a multiple classification to resolve the iris dataset